ARM-software/arm-trusted-firmware/docs/components/rmm-el3-comms-spec.rst

    :widths: 1, 5

    x0,Linear index of this PE.
-This index starts from 0 and must be less than the maximum number of CPUs to be supported at runtime (see x2). x1 - x3,RES0
+This index starts from 0 and must be less than the maximum number of CPUs to be supported at runtime (see x2). x1,"Activation token.
+Should be set to 0 on the initial boot of the system.
+For a subsequent warm boot or when using Live Firmware Activation, the activation token should be set to the value returned by RMM for this CPU during the initial boot (in x2)." x2 - x3,RES0

 Boot error handling and return values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After boot up and initialization, RMM returns control back to EL3 through a
 ``RMM_BOOT_COMPLETE`` SMC call.
-The only argument of this SMC call will
+The first argument of this SMC call will
-be returned in x1 and it will encode a signed integer with the error reason
+be returned in x1 and it will encode a signed integer with the error reason.
-as per the following table:
+x2 will contain the per-CPU activation token, which is an opaque value that
+should be passed back to RMM when doing Live Firmware Activations or on a
+subsequent warm boot.
+The following table describes possible values for the error code in x1:

 .. csv-table::
    :header: "Error code", "Description", "ID"